It’s hard to turn on your TV anymore without seeing an ad for one of the commercial DNA testing services.

 It’s actually fairly easy to request that your DNA test results be deleted from the testing companies’ servers.
 Just follow the steps below for whichever service(s) you used.

-1 – Visit this page on the AncesteryDNA website and log into your account.
+1 – Visit this page on the AncesteryDNA website and sign in to your account.

 2 – Click on Account Settings and select the option to delete your information.